nemanjam/mern-boilerplate/README.md

 # MERN Boilerplate

-This is fullstack boilerplate with React, Redux, Express, Mongoose and Passport.
+This is full stack boilerplate with React, Redux, Express, Mongoose and Passport.
 Skip the tedious part and get straight to developing your app.

 ## Demo